JadenEkbote/crashDetection.github.io/README.md

 2. By continuously tracking the speed and movement of the vehicle, the GPS module can help in determining the impact of the crash.<br />
 3. The GPS module records essential data, such as the vehicle's path, speed, and position before, during, and after the crash.

+**Vibration Sensor** : 1.
+Vibration sensors used in crash detection are highly sensitive and capable of detecting sudden, high-magnitude vibrations indicative of a collision. <br />
+2. This sensitivity allows for the rapid identification of crash events, triggering safety mechanisms such as airbags and emergency response systems almost instantaneously.<br />

 [Litreature Survey](https://github.com/JadenEkbote/crashDetection.github.io/tree/main/resarch)